 The tragedy of being involved in a fatal car accident is overwhelming enough.
 However, if someone died as a result of your reckless or negligent driving, or as a consequence of you driving under the influence of drugs or alcohol, you could go to jail and forfeit your driving privileges for many years.
-Contact an experienced Middlesex County motor vehicle homicide lawyer if you are facing such charges.
+Contact an experienced Concord motor vehicle homicide lawyer if you are facing such charges.
 Call (617) 513-9444 to speak with Attorney Chris Spring.

 Attorney Chris Spring prosecuted motor vehicle homicide cases when he was an assistant district attorney, and he has successfully defended individuals charged with motor vehicle homicide as a Middlesex County motor vehicle homicide attorney.
 He defends negligent motor vehicle homicide cases (which are typically litigated in district court) and felony (drunk driving) motor vehicle homicide cases (which are prosecuted in superior court).

 Massachusetts law recognizes two levels of motor vehicle homicide:

 The driver was operating his or her vehicle in a negligent manner that directly caused or contributed to a fatal collision.
 The victim might be an occupant in another car, a pedestrian who was struck, or a passenger in the defendant’s own vehicle.
 This is one of the few crimes in Massachusetts where mere negligence (instead of an intentional act) can result in a criminal conviction.
 Negligence essentially means that the defendant failed to use “due care” when he was driving.
 The Commonwealth will prosecute drivers for negligent motor vehicle homicide even when the evidence of erratic operation is very weak.
 A conviction results in a mandatory loss of license for 15 years as well as possible jail time.